mparramont/strapi-starter/README.md

 ### `test`

 Launch your tests.
-Setup based on [this](https://docs.strapi.io/dev-docs/testing) + improved in this repo.
+Setup based on [this](https://docs.strapi.io/dev-docs/testing) + improved in this repo to allow running tests individually.

 ```console
 yarn test